 The Mykines ferry takes some 80 passengers.
 The ferry sails to Mykines in the morning and pick up people again at 16:20 in the afternoon.
 Note that it is a rolling boat ride every now and then!
 Photo by Faroephoto.

 The best way to get to Mykines is by ferry from the village Sørvágur located only a stone's throw from the airport on Vágar island.
 The ferry departs from the harbour in Sørvágur located near the local gas station EFFO.

-If you want to go to Mykines on your own between May and August, you can book a Mykines ferry ticket.
+If you want to go to Mykines on your own between May and mid October, you can book a Mykines ferry ticket.
 Due to the island’s popularity, tickets are selling fast.
 Therefore, if you want to secure yourself a trip to the awe-inspiring island when you are in the Faroe Islands, we recommend you to book a guided tour to Mykines.

 Whether you take the ferry Jósup or the helicopter, remember to book your ticket beforehand.
 Most travellers take the 45 min boat trip to Mykines.

-There is a large parking are just beside the ferry that sails to Mykines.
+There is a large parking area just beside the ferry that sails to Mykines.
 If you arrive in Sørvágur in your own vehicle, simply park your car at the parking lot by the harbour in Sørvágur.
 Parking is free.